SalahHamza/PyCtionary/README.md

 ![2](https://user-images.githubusercontent.com/24724665/35693925-96afed72-0777-11e8-9b58-1313fa651b01.PNG)

-It'll return a the link and summary of the wikipedia page.
+It'll return the link and summary of the wikipedia page.

 When searching with the Definition button: